clover-eric/anx-calibre-manager/README.md

 | `DEFAULT_LLM_BASE_URL` | The base URL for the Large Language Model (LLM) API, compatible with the OpenAI API format. | `""` |
 | `DEFAULT_LLM_API_KEY` | The API key for the LLM service. | `""` |
 | `DEFAULT_LLM_MODEL` | The default model to use for the LLM service (e.g., `gpt-4`). | `""` |

+## 🔧 Troubleshooting

+Here are some common issues and their solutions:

+**1. Why are there no books in my Calibre list?**

+*   **A**: Please ensure you have started the Calibre Content Server in your Calibre client or container.
+It usually runs on port `8080`.
+Remember, this application connects to `calibre-server`, not `calibre-web` (which typically runs on port `8083`).
+*   **B**: Verify that your Calibre Server URL, username, and password are correct in the settings.
+You can test this by opening the configured URL in your browser and trying to log in.

+**2. Why do I get a `401 Unauthorized` error when uploading/editing books?**

+*   **A**: Make sure the Calibre user account you configured has write permissions for the library.
+To check, go to `Preferences` -> `Sharing over the net` -> `User accounts` in the Calibre desktop application and ensure the "Allow write access" option is checked for the user.

+**3. Why do I get a `403 Forbidden` error when uploading/editing books?**

+*   **A**: This usually means you have configured an incorrect Calibre Library ID.

+**4. How do I find my `library_id`?**

+*   **Method 1 (Visual)**: Open your Calibre Content Server in a browser and log in.
+Look at the name of your library displayed on the page.
+The `library_id` is usually this name with spaces and special characters replaced by underscores.
+For example, if your library is named "Calibre Library", the ID is likely `Calibre_Library`.
+*   **Method 2 (From URL)**: In the Content Server interface, click on your library's name.
+Look at the URL in your browser's address bar.
+You should see a parameter like `library_id=...`.
+The value of this parameter is your library ID (it might be URL-encoded, so you may need to decode it).
+*   **Common Default IDs**: The default library id often depends on your system's language when you first ran Calibre.
+Here are some common defaults:
+    *   English: `Calibre_Library`
+    *   French: `Bibliothèque_calibre`
+    *   German: `Calibre-Bibliothek`
+    *   Spanish: `Biblioteca_de_calibre`
+    *   Simplified Chinese (简体中文): `Calibre_书库`
+    *   Traditional Chinese (繁體中文): `calibre_書庫`

 ## 📖 KOReader Sync